 If you cannot afford to buy your own home then you may be able to get assistance through the government’s Help to Buy scheme.

-Equity loans are available to first-time buyers and other home movers looking to move into new-build homes in England with a house value of up to £600,000.
+Equity loans are available to first time buyers and other home movers looking to move into a new-build home in England, with a house value of up to £600,000.

 With an equity loan:

-- You will need a deposit of at least 5% of the property price.
+- You provide a deposit of at least 5% of the property’s value..

-- The government will lend you up to 20% of the property’s value as an equity loan.
+- The government loans you up to 20% of the property’s value by way of an equity loan.

-- You can not sub let the property and it must be your only property that you live in.
+- Sub letting the property is not allowed and the property to be purchased using the Help to Buy scheme must be your only property that you reside in.